 Between the internet, T.V. celebrity ‘trainers’, and well-meaning, but often mis-guided, advice from neighbors and family, how does one know what to believe when it comes to dog training and behavior?
 In an unregulated industry, where anyone (yes, absolutely anyone) can build a fancy website and take money to ‘train’ your dog, without any formal education related to animal learning or behavior, and without any disclosure about what they will do to your dog and the possible side effects for the animal, choosing a dog trainer is ‘buyer beware’.
 It’s left up to you, the consumer, to become educated about the options.

 If you would like to learn more about training methods, why we chose rewards-based methods, and guidance on how to chose an animal trainer, please check out these links to the American Veterinary Society of Animal Behavior (AVSAB):

 It’s all about Relationship.
 What kind of relationship would you like to have with your dog?
-If you consider your dog to be a beloved family member and you would like a relationship built on trust, mutual respect, communication and understanding, than scientifically sound, rewards-based and force-free training is for you!
+If you consider your dog to be a beloved family member and you would like a relationship, built on mutual trust, cooperation and communication, then rewards-based training methods are for you!